What Grout Color To Use With Subway Tiles

 Grout Color Options for Colored Subway Tiles

 Colored subway tiles open a world of design possibilities, allowing you to introduce personality, vibrancy, and a unique touch to your space.
-But the grout color you choose plays a significant role in how these colored tiles are perceived and integrated into the overall design.
+However, the grout color you choose plays a significant role in how these colored tiles are perceived and integrated into the overall design.
 Here's a detailed exploration of popular grout color options for colored subway tiles:

 Matching Grout Color